nrth3rnlb/picard-plugin-title_cleaner_ost/README.md

 ## Features
 - Optionally restrict to soundtracks (releasetype).
 Enabled by default.
-- Removes common soundtrack patterns (e.g., "Soundtrack", "OST", "Score"), even without a separator at the end of the title.
+- Removes common soundtrack patterns (e.g. "Soundtrack", "OST", "Score"), even without a separator at the end of the title.
 - Supports **custom regex patterns** via the plugin settings.
 - **Whitelist support:** Album titles in the whitelist will never be changed (case-insensitive, one title per line).
-- **Regex validation:** Regex is checked live in the settings dialog for syntax validity.
+- **Regex validation:** Regex is checked live in the settings dialogue for syntax validity.
-- **Multi-step Undo:** Regex and Whitelist fields store the last 5 changes and can be undone stepwise.
 - **Test field:** Live preview to see how a title would be changed by current settings.

 ## Usage